 (b) may be revoked or amended under section 94(3).

-20. School decision-making groups
+20. School decision-making group in being at 1 Jan 2001 under repealed Act Part VA

 (1) A school decision-making group for a government school that immediately before the commencement is in existence under Part VA of the repealed Act is to be taken on the commencement to be the Council established for the school under section 125.